ryantd42/NY-Legislative-Git/2023/S6027-2023/bill.md

   ___________

- Introduced  by  Sen.  WEBER  -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by  Sen.  WEBER  -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

- AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "Doc Schelin Memorial Highway"
+ AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "Dr. Robert C. "Doc" Schelin  Memorial Highway"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The highway law is amended by adding a new section 345-b to read as follows:
-  §  345-B.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "DOC SCHELIN MEMORIAL HIGHWAY".
-ALL THAT PORTION OF  THE  STATE  HIGHWAY SYSTEM CONSTITUTING STATE ROUTE THREE HUNDRED FORTY BETWEEN THORPE DRIVE AND STATE ROUTE THREE HUNDRED THREE IN THE TOWN OF ORANGETOWN, COUNTY OF ROCKLAND,  SHALL  BE  DESIGNATED  AND KNOWN AS THE "DOC SCHELIN MEMORIAL HIGHWAY".
+  § 345-B. PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED  AS  THE "DR. ROBERT C. "DOC" SCHELIN MEMORIAL HIGHWAY".
+ALL THAT PORTION OF THE STATE  HIGHWAY  SYSTEM  CONSTITUTING  STATE  ROUTE  THREE  HUNDRED FORTY BETWEEN THORPE DRIVE AND STATE ROUTE THREE HUNDRED THREE IN THE TOWN  OF ORANGETOWN,  COUNTY  OF  ROCKLAND,  SHALL BE DESIGNATED AND KNOWN AS THE "DR. ROBERT C. "DOC" SCHELIN MEMORIAL HIGHWAY".
   § 2.
 The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this act.
 However,  to  avoid